raphaelreme/expyrun/README.md

 $ expyrun configs/experiments/second_method.yml --training.size 15,15
 ```

-Have a look at `example` folder which implements another simple example.
+Have a look at the `example` folder which implements another simple example.

 After running these two experiments $OUTPUT_DIR is filled this way:
 - $OUTPUT_DIR/